 Sedgwick County was recognized by the International City-County Management Association (ICMA) in 1981 as a Council-Manager form of government.
 Therefore, the Board appoints a professional County Manager to administer most County functions and to implement policy decisions.
 Tasks of the County Manager range from the management of special projects to the daily functions of the County's approximately 3,000 employees.

 The BOCC also appoints the:

 - County Counselor

 - County Appraiser

-- Assistant County Manager for the Department of Public Works, Facilities Maintenance & Project Services
+- County Engineer

 The Kansas Secretary of State is responsible for appointing an Election Commissioner for Sedgwick County.